douglas86/ci-pp5-property-react/README.md

 - I have also made use of local storage to increase user performance
 - I have used React hooks to store and retrieve state
 - The hooks that I have used are useMemo, useReducer and useContext
-- useMemo - this is used to memorize state, in order to reduce re-renders
+- useMemo—this is used to memorize state, to reduce re-renders
-- useReducer - this hook is used to manage complex state within an application, when specific state has to many sub levels
+- useReducer—this hook is used to manage complex state within an application when a specific state becomes complete
-- useContext - this hook is used to share state accross the application, globally
+- useContext—this hook is used to share state across the application, globally

 #### [Special features on the about page](#table-of-content)